CarlRaymond/jquery.cardswipe/README.md

 To scan private-use cards, like company or institutional ID cards, you'll need to create your own parser function, as described below.

+## Developing
 If you want to experiment with and further develop the plugin, you will need [https://nodejs.org/](Node.js) and NPM on your computer.
-Clone the repository, and in the root folder, run `npm install`.
+Fork and clone the repository, and in the root folder, run `npm install`.
 This will fetch the required Node packages.
 Then run `grunt` to execute the default build task.
 The command `grunt test` will execute the test suite, using the QUnit testing framework.

 # Sample Pages
 The sample page [demo-simple.html](demo-simple.html) shows a basic example of using the plugin with the builit-in parsers.

 # Events
 The plugin defines four custom events which are fired during the scanning process.
 They are `scanstart.cardswipe`, `scanend.cardswipe`, `success.cardswipe`, and `failure.cardswipe`.
 You can bind listeners to these events to update your page's user interface to provide visual feedback